Determinant method and the pseudo-effective threshold: Introduction

 \subsubsection{Reformulation by Arakelov geometry}

 In \cite{Chen1,Chen2}, H. Chen reformulated the works of Salberger \cite{Salberger07} by the slope method in Arakelov geometry.
 By this formulation, we replace the matrix of monomials by the evaluation map which sends a global section of a particular line bundle to a family of rational points.
-By the slope inequalities, we can control the height of the evaluation map in the slope method, which replaces the role of Siegal's lemma in controlling heights.
+By the slope inequalities, we can control the height of the evaluation map in the slope method, which replaces the role of Siegel's lemma in controlling heights.

 There are two advantages by the approach of Arakelov geometry.
-First, we can work over arbitrary number fields, while the classic formulation often matches well over $\Q$ only.
+First, Arakelov geometry gives a natural conceptual framework for the determinant method over an arbitrary number field.
 Second, it is easier to obtain explicit estimates, since usually the constants obtained by the slope method are given explicitly.

-But in this article, because of certain obstructions in the positivity of line bundles, we are not able to give effective estimates for all invariants.
+But in this article, because of certain obstructions in the study of the positivity of line bundles, we are not able to give effective estimates for all invariants.
+We will explain the exact reason later.